Extracting Differences from an ArcSDE Geodatabase

 Open FME Workbench and start a blank workspace.
 Add an Esri Geodatabase (ArcSDE Geodb) reader to the canvas and open the Parameters.

-In the Parameters, browse to the FMETRAINING.sde Connection File.
+In the Parameters, browse to your SDE Connection File.
 Next, enable Remove Table Qualifier and select all of the Tables by clicking on the ellipsis and selecting DBO.

-In order for the 'child' version to be compared against the Baseline, we need to ensure we set the Version on the Reader otherwise it will default to the version used in the SDE connection file.
-Most often this is the DEFAULT version.
+In order for the 'child' version to be compared against the Baseline, we need to ensure we set the Version on the Reader; otherwise, it will default to the version used in the SDE connection file.
+Most often, this is the DEFAULT version.
 Click on the ellipsis next to Baseline Transactional Version and select dbo.DEFAULT.
-Click OK twice to add the reader.
+Click OK twice to add the reader. baseline_transaction_version.png

 2. Add Inspectors

 Now that we’ve added the data, we will want to inspect our versions using either Visual Preview or FME Data Inspector.
-Select all three reader feature types by clicking and dragging a box around them.
+To do so, select all three reader feature types by clicking and dragging a box around them.
 Next, right-click on any one of the three and select Connect Inspectors.

-Note: Sometimes when setting up the ArcSDE Reader the Version query option will error out with 'Unable to open the Geodatabase reader because the <DATASET> keyword was not found'.
-If you encounter this, you can work around it by typing in the Version name, for example: DBO.DEFAULT.
+Sometimes, when setting up the ArcSDE Reader, the Version query option will error out with 'Unable to open the Geodatabase reader because the <DATASET> keyword was not found'.
+If you encounter this, you can work around it by typing the version name, DBO.DEFAULT.

 3. Create User Parameters

-When we run the workspace, we want to select which versions to compare, for that we will use user parameters to quickly switch between versions.
+When we run the workspace, we want to select which versions to compare; we will use user parameters to quickly switch between versions.
 In the Navigator window, right-click on User Parameters and select Manage User Parameters (In 2020.2 or older, select Create User Parameter).
 We will create two parameters, with the following setup:

 Parameter 1: